BBQ Chicken Stuffed Sweet Potatoes are fresh and healthy, yet craveable and mouthwatering. This gorgeous, gluten free dish totally satisfies!

 Anyway, I’m so pumped about the BBQ Chicken Stuffed Sweet Potatoes that won the aforementioned super interesting competition.
-Trust me when I tell you that you need these flavor and toppings-packed stuffed sweet potatoes in your life!
+Trust me when I tell you that you need these shredded chicken and toppings-packed stuffed sweet potatoes in your life!

 How to Make this Recipe

-Start by scrubbing then drying 4 medium-sized sweet potatoes (10-12oz each.)
-Pierce the potatoes a few times with a fork then place on a cooling rack set atop a foil-lined baking sheet and bake for 45 minutes to 1 hour and 15 minutes, depending on how big your potatoes are, or until a knife can be easily inserted into the centers.
+Start by scrubbing then drying small sweet potatoes.
+Pierce the potatoes a few times with a fork then place on a cooling rack set atop a foil-lined baking sheet and bake for 45 minutes to 1 hour and 15 minutes (depending on how big your potatoes are) or until a knife can be easily inserted into the centers.

-When the potatoes have 20 minutes left to bake, get the BBQ chicken going.
-Season 2 chicken breasts with homemade GF seasoned salt and pepper then saute until cooked through.
+Season chicken breasts that have been pounded to an even thickness with homemade seasoned salt and pepper then saute until cooked through.
 Once the chicken breasts are cool enough to handle, shred with two forks then mix with enough of your favorite BBQ sauce to generously coat.

 Pop the potatoes under the broiler for a couple minutes, just until the cheese melts.